brendt/stitcher.io/src/content/blog/2024-03-22-testing-patterns.md

 }
 ```

-This trait significantly reduces the amount of code we need to write: it takes a `{php}Pattern` object, and checks whether a given input returns a matching output.
+This trait significantly reduced the amount of code I had to write: it takes a `{php}Pattern` object, and checks whether a given input returns a matching output.

 Good enough?
 Well, not so fast.
 Writing tests this way for 109 patterns actually gets pretty boring, pretty fast.
 I believe that to write a thorough test suite, writing tests need to be as frictionless as possible, otherwise people (me) will just skip writing tests in the long run.

-So, I wondered: "can I reduce friction even more?"
+So, I wondered: "can I reduce this friction even more?"

 [Data providers](https://blog.martinhujer.cz/how-to-use-data-providers-in-phpunit/) came to mind: what if I made one class that contained all my test cases, and only needed to provide the data?